dmcg/dmcg.github.io/_posts/2019-05-23-press-to-test-part-1.md

 ## The Button Text

-The only thing that our app doesn't do (assuming you have a low extravaganza threshold) is change the button text.
+The only thing that our app doesn't do (assuming you have a low extravaganza-threshold) is change the button text.
 Before implementing that, I work out how to check the text in a test, and refactor the existing test a little.

 ```kotlin
 @RunWith(AndroidJUnit4::class)